MicrosoftDocs/azure-docs/articles/active-directory-domain-services/deploy-sp-profile-sync.md

 ## Service accounts overview

-In an Azure AD DS managed domain, a security group named **AAD DC Service Accounts** exists as part of the *Users* organizational unit (OU).
+In a managed domain, a security group named **AAD DC Service Accounts** exists as part of the *Users* organizational unit (OU).
 Members of this security group are delegated the following privileges:

 - **Replicate Directory Changes** privilege on the root DSE.
 - **Replicate Directory Changes** privilege on the *Configuration* naming context (`cn=configuration` container).